hkhan925/Hate-Speech-Classifier/CogMI Conference/README.md

 The wordclouds for the processed datasets are also generated.

+# Metadata.ipynb

+This file generates informative statistics and visualizations highlighting key characteristics of the datasets, including the counts and distributions of punctuation in tweets, hashtags, and twitter mentions.

 # FeatureExtraction.ipynb

 This file creats 8 different NLP vectorizations for 4 different scenarios